videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/room-class/methods.md

 - It is used to change the camera device.
 - If multiple camera devices are connected, by using `changeCam()`, one can change the camera device with camera device id.
+- You can get list of connected video devices using [`Videosdk.mediaDevices`](../videosdk-class/properties#mediadevices)

 #### Parameters